 Please phone Council on 527 2169 and ask to speak to the Environmental Health Officer.

 Individuals who wish to trade in food on a temporary basis can do so once per year (as stipulated in the Schedule 3 Part 3 of the Food Act 2014.
 This means anyone can operate a food stall once per year and is exempt from being registered.

-In order to trade in food once per year a Notification of Temporary Food Stall(PDF, 746KB) must be completed and returned to Council.
+In order to trade in food once per year a Notification of a Temporary Food Stall(PDF, 400KB) must be completed and returned to Council.

 Please note we do not issue registration certificates for temporary food stalls and there is no fee to be paid if you are trading in food for fundraising or charitable purposes.

 With every home kitchen being unique as well as the type of food that will be produced, the type of household and the understanding and experience of the operator, it is important that Council is provided with as much information as possible about what you propose to do, so that we can give you the best and most appropriate advice.